NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/source_measure_dc_voltage_fal/README.md

 ## NOTE

-- This measurement uses the `SourceMeasureDCVoltageFAL.pinmap` file, which includes one DC-Power instrument and two custom DMM instruments: `GPIB0::3::INSTR (simulated)` and `VISA-DMM(physical)`, both identified with the instrument type ID `KeysightDmm`.
+- The `.\demo_files\SourceMeasureDCVoltageFAL.pinmap` for this measurement includes one DC-Power instrument and two custom DMM instruments: `GPIB0::3::INSTR (simulated)` and `VISA-DMM(physical)`, both identified with the instrument type ID `KeysightDmm`.
 Currently, the `create_dmm_sessions` and `destroy_dmm_sessions methods` only support initializing a single session of a specific